MiloMessinger/HarvardWestlakeGame/techSpec.md

         teach(student[]): Keeps students in classroom and assigns them tasks for a minute or two. catchStudent(student): Catches students if they are caught in a scheme or breaking rules confiscateItem(item): Removes forbidden items from students
-        sendToOffice(player): Sends the student or teacher to the office assign(assignment, student[]): Gives an assignment to a number of students
+        sendToOffice(student): Sends the student to the office assign(assignment, student[]): Gives an assignment to a number of students
 5. Item
     Purpose: